Go to Twin Peaks Table of Contents for a note on the analysis.

 For once, the viewer knows exactly what is going to happen.
 The cute boy with the drugged mother, who looked both ways at the street before going to look at the bomb under Dougie's car, survived Dougie's car exploding.
 This boy will not be so lucky, and we know it by the manner in which this scene has built.

 (19) We see the boy and mother have reached the corner.
 They stop at the intersection, careful.
 (20) A man at the head of the line of cars waves at the boy and mother to go on ahead.
 (21) The mother waves thanks.
 (22) Richard's truck approaches.
-(23) The boy runs into the intersection, continuing the game, (24) the boy pauses in the street and looks back at his mother (25) who now sees the truck, (26) Richard yells, "Hey!!", (27) the boy turns to the truck, (28) and the black truck Richard is driving ploughs over him.
+(23) The boy runs into the intersection, continuing the game, (24) the boy pauses in the street and looks back at his mother (25) who now sees the truck, (26) Richard yells, "Hey!!", (27) the boy turns to the truck, (28) and the black truck Richard is driving runs over him.
 (29) The woman screams, "No!"
 (30) Carl, back at his bench, hears.
 (31-32) The woman runs into the crosswalk to pick up her child and hold him.
 (33-36) Individuals step out of their cars, shocked.
 The woman wails.
 The man who had waved for them to go on lowers his head, disconsolate.

 (37-38) Richard, in his truck, speeding away, yells, "Hey!
 Hey!
 I told you to get out of the fucking way!!"
 (39-42) He passes a shocked Miriam, who sees him, and he sees that she sees him.

 (43-45) Back to the woman holding her son.
 No one approaches, not knowing what to do.
-(46-48) At the intersection, Carl watches the woman holding her son, (49-52) and sees a gold flaming light rise up from the boy's head, rising past the power lines, disappearing into the sky.
+(46-48) At the intersection, Carl watches the woman holding her son, (49-52) and sees a gold flaming light rise up from the boy's head, which soars past the power lines, disappearing into the sky.
 "God," he says, amazed.
 (53-61) All else standing in shock, he goes to the woman in the intersection.

 (62) We see a telephone pole with the number 6 on it, above this the number 324810.
 Pan up to a transformer.
 We hear electricity crackling.